rohanbenare/hello-world/README.md

 # hello-world
 This is my first Git interaction

-Hi myself Rohan Benare.
-I'm a student pursuing my Master's Degree at Bishops's University.
+Hi!
+Myself Rohan Benare.
+I'm a student pursuing my Master's Degree.
 Here I'm ready to learn about Git.